ehrscape/R-project/README.md

 The R package **cycleR** was designed to calculate advanced cycling parameters based on GPS data of the cycling route, for example power output, climb categorization, route-time segmentation.
 Calculations used in the package are based on [Strava glossary & calculations](https://strava.zendesk.com/forums/20246821-Strava-Glossary-Calculations)
 The package [**analyzeGPS**](https://github.com/ehrscape/R-project/tree/master/AnalyzeGPS) is required.
-The package is comprised of function `segment_time`, which segments the cycling route according to activity, function `categorize`, which detects and categorizes the climbs on the route and function `cycling_power`, which assesses the total power produced by a cyclist on a bike ride given the GPS data and additional physical parameters.
+The package is comprised of functions
+* `segment_time`: segments the cycling route according to activity,
+* `categorize`: detects and categorizes the climbs on the route,
+* `cycling_power`: assesses the total power produced by a cyclist on a bike ride given the GPS data and additional physical parameters.

+For more details on the usage of the package please refer to the included vignette.

+### runneR - running analysis with GPS data

+The R package **runneR** was designed to calculate advanced running parameters based on GPS data of the running route, for example pace, calories burned, route segmentation, moving time.
+Calculations used in the package are based on [Strava glossary & calculations](https://strava.zendesk.com/forums/20246821-Strava-Glossary-Calculations)
+The package [**analyzeGPS**](https://github.com/ehrscape/R-project/tree/master/AnalyzeGPS) is required.
+The package is comprised of functions
+* `analyze_run`: determines the total time, moving time, resting time, time spent ascending, descending and on the flat and also pace on a running route described with GPS data,
+* `cb_activity`: estimates the amount of calories that you burn while running activity based on the MET (Metabolic Equivalent) data for physical activities,
+* `cb_running`: estimates the calories that you burn while running any given distance,
+* `cb_hr`: estimates the calories that you burn during aerobic (i.e. cardiorespiratory) exercise, based on your average heart rate while performing the exercise.

 For more details on the usage of the package please refer to the included vignette.